PPBDS/tutorial.helpers/vignettes/instructions.md

 rmarkdown::render("inst/tutorials/02-terminal/tutorial.Rmd")
 ```

-This assumes that you are located in the main directory of **all.primer.tutorials**, as you normally would be.
+This assumes that you are located in the main directory of **tutorial.helpers**, as you normally would be.
 I am not sure if this will catch all potential errors, but it will catch many issues, and it is very quick.
 Replace `02-terminal` with the appropriate directory.

 You can also just hit the "Run Document" button.
 I think that this is the (exact?) same thing has `render()`.